In discussing structural coupling, Luhmann writes,

 A system, in other words, cannot be directly irritated by its environment.
 Any irritation arises from the comparison of an encountered event with established structures, expectations, or “business as usual.”
 The cause of the irritation lies within the system; it is simply a comparison.
 For example, if a child picks up a glass of wine thinking it is grape juice and takes a gulp (as I once did), he will be shocked, startled, disoriented, etc. He was obviously expecting to taste grape juice.
 Now, if the kid is stupid he will take another sip expecting to taste grape juice, as if the first taste was just a fluke.
 Or he can change his expectations, and this equates to learning.
 In any case, the surprise results from an internal comparison between a sensory event (the taste) and an expectation.
 Clearly, the wine itself did not cause the startle response.
 The response is structurally determined.

-To take a social example, if while in a grocery store and I see a parent violently slap a child sitting in a shopping cart, I will be startled, as well as angered.
+To take a social example, if while in a grocery store I see an adult violently slap a child, I will be startled, as well as angered.
 However, the slap itself did not cause my response.
-My psychic system caused it by comparing it to its own expectations.
+My psychic system produced the response by comparing the slap to my own expectations for public behavior.
 If I am not started, it means I expect to see these kinds of events on a regular basis.